AdobeDocs/experience-manager-release-information.en/help/previous-documentation-updates.md

   <tr>
    <td>May 30, 2018</td>
    <td>Activity Map</td>
    <td>Activity map functionality for published pages as part of the page editor.
-How to <a href="https://docs.adobe.com/content/help/en/experience-manager-64/administering/integration/adobeanalytics-connect.html">configure</a> and <a href="https://docs.adobe.com/content/help/en/experience-manager-64/authoring/page-performance/pa-using.html">use</a>.</td>
+How to <a href="https://docs.adobe.com/content/help/en/experience-manager-64/authoring/page-performance/pa-using.html">use</a>.</td>
   </tr>
   <tr>
    <td>May 25, 2018<br /> </td>